 Rendering the ZX Spectrum Screen

-Using C# to convert the ZX Spectrum screen to a pixel based format for rending on modern devices.
+Using C# to convert the ZX Spectrum screen to a pixel based format for rendering on modern devices.

 The Colours